Jayich-Lab/eom/README.md

 2.1702 | 2.2491 | 852nm
 2.156 | 2.232 | 1064nm

->nm to m (× 10<sup>-9</sup>)

 ---

 #### Conclusion

-So we are going to order Lithium niobate crystal as our EOM crystal.
-We need to have a AR-coating of crystal covering the wavelength range of our experiments.
+We used Y-cut lithium niobate as our EO crystal.
+We needed an AR-coating covering the wavelength range of our experiments.

-##### Wavelength needed: 400nm-1100nm
+##### Bandwidth needed: 400nm-1100nm
-We may need to order several crystals and make different EOM to cover this range
+We used different AR coatings to cover this range, one from 400-700nm and one from 700-1100nm.

-#### Without resonance circuit, the input voltage needed ( with d = 0.003m, L = 0.03m )
+#### Without resonance circuit, the input voltage needed (with d = 0.003m, L = 0.03m)

 λ( in meter ) | V<sub>π</sub> ( in volts )
 :---: | :---: